awsdocs/aws-glue-developer-guide/doc_source/components-key-concepts.md

 ### Development endpoint<a name="components-development-endpoint"></a>

 An environment that you can use to develop and test your AWS Glue ETL scripts\.

+### Dynamic Frame<a name="components-dynamic-frame"></a>

+A distributed table that supports nested data such as structures and arrays\.
+Each record is self\-describing, designed for schema flexibility with semi\-structured data\.
+Each record contains both data and the schema that describes that data\.
+You can use both dynamic frames and Apache Spark dataframes in your ETL scripts, and convert between them\.
+Dynamic frames provide a set of advanced transformations for data cleaning and ETL\.

 ### Job<a name="components-job"></a>